addshore/dockerit/README.md

 ## Installation

-Head to the [releases page](https://github.com/addshore/dockerit/releases) and download the latest version for your system.
+Head to the [releases page](https://github.com/addshore/dockerit/releases) and download the latest version for your system, adding it to your PATH.

 ## Features